 They’re also demanding transparency and good faith behavior across multiple issues.
 Forbes published their upcoming trends for CSR in 2018 and identified issues that still need a lot of work, one year later: workplace harassment and inequality, diversity and inclusion and data and privacy protection were among the chief concerns.

 Corporations put their best foot forward with their mission statements: lofty, abstract ideals to strive for but ultimately fall short of.
 They can talk the talk, but walking the walk is another story.

-Some of today’s most influential companies became successful by building their values into their brand:
+Some of today’s most influential companies became successful by building their brand values:

 Ben & Jerry’s: The original CSR success story